archive-for-processing/processing-forked-libraries/README.md

     Returns the timer associated with the corresponding id.

-Once the CountdownTimer with the corresponding id has been found, regular operations can be applied to it as usual.
+Once the CountdownTimer with the corresponding id has been found, any necessary operations can be applied to it as usual.
 ```java
 // example of stopping a timer with an id of 5
 CountdownTimer.getCountdownTimerForId(5).stop();